lizmat/articles/5to6-typing.md

 this makes the subroutine visible outside of the scope, but not so in Perl 6.
-In Perl 6 lookups of subroutines are **always** lexical: the use of `our` on subroutine declarations (regardless of scope) allows that subroutine to be called from outside of the namespace in which it is defined:
+In Perl 6 lookups of subroutines are **always** lexical: the use of `our` on subroutine declarations (regardless of scope) allows that subroutine to be called from outside the namespace in which it is defined:

     # Perl 6
     module Foo {